amazing 101 health benefits of peanut (mungfali) and Nutrition Facts

 Your body digests peanuts with the same physical and enzymatic processes employed for other foods that contain a mixture of nutrients.

-Unless you have a peanut allergy or a preexisting medical condition that interferes with your digestive processes, your body should be able to digest peanuts without difficulty.
+Unless you have a peanut allergy or a preexisting medical condition that interferes with your digestive processes, your body should be able to digest Mungfali without difficulty.

 Although peanuts are normally digested by the human digestive tract, allergies and certain gastrointestinal problems may interfere with the normal breakdown and absorption of various superfoods.